-In case you need help picking some wisdom to pass on, we’ve asked top money managers and financial pros to weigh in with their favorite lessons you should share with your child.
+In case you need help choosing what to pass on, we’ve asked top money managers and financial pros to weigh in with the best financial life lessons to teach kids.
 You might learn a little something, too!

 Lesson #1: Understand Debt

 It’s important to understand what student loans and other debts will really cost, both today and in the long run.
-Catey Hill, author of the upcoming book “The 30-Minute Money Plan for Moms: How to Maximize Your Family Budget in Minimal Time,” suggests using real financial examples with dollar amounts to demonstrate.
+Catey Hill, author of “The 30-Minute Money Plan for Moms: How to Maximize Your Family Budget in Minimal Time,” suggests using real financial examples with dollar amounts to demonstrate.
 She says, “Bankrate has a calculator that shows what paying the minimum looks like.
 Use the cost of anything that might be relatable to your teen, then plug those numbers into Bankrate’s calculator to show how expensive an item can get when you pay just the minimum.”

 Lesson #2: Know What You Expect to Earn Before You Borrow

-When weighing whether or not to take out a loan to pay for school, College Ave Student Loans CEO and cofounder Joe DePaulo suggests that you think about the type of career you see in your future.
+When weighing whether or not to take out a loan to pay for school, College Ave Student Loans CEO and cofounder Joe DePaulo suggests that teens should think about the type of career they’re envisioning.
 “It’s okay if you’re not exactly sure what you want to do yet, but having an idea of your future earning potential will help you avoid over-borrowing now,” he says.
 “It’s a general rule of thumb not to borrow more for school than you expect to make in the first year of your professional career.”

 Lesson #3: Save, Save, and Save Some More